 Storage of Personal Information

-Your personal information is collected by Otago Community Trust and may be held by Otago Community Trust (Level 2, Community Trust House, Cnr Moray Place & Filleul St, Dunedin).
+Your personal information is collected by Otago Community Trust and may be held by Otago Community Trust (Level 2, Community Trust House, Cnr Moray Place & Filleul St, Dunedin) or any other associated entities or service providers to OCT on secure servers.

 The information collected on, or through, our website is stored on secure servers.